einar-hjortdal/sessions/README.md

 ### Redict

-Relies on (einar-hjortdal/redict)[https://github.com/einar-hjortdal/redict]

-Redict store stores session data in a Redict instance.
-To match requests to their session data, there are two options:
+- All session data is stored in a Redict instance.
+Relies on (einar-hjortdal/redict)[https://github.com/einar-hjortdal/redict].
-1. A cookie is given to the client, this cookie contains a session id.
-2. A JWT is given to the client as a custom header, the `sid` claim contains the session id.
+- Session ID is stored on the client using a cookie or a JWT.
+- Supports multiple sessions per request.

 Install with `v install einar-hjortdal.sessions`

-#### Cookie version
+#### Cookie

+A cookie is given to the client, this cookie contains a session id.

 ```V
 // import the module